Heather McComb: Career

 Born in Barnegat, New Jersey, on March 2, 1977, McComb started acting at age two in a commercial for Publisher's Clearing House.
 In 1989, she played the title character in Francis Ford Coppola's segment, "Life Without Zoë", of the anthology film New York Stories.
 She played the part of Scout on the 1990 television program The Outsiders.
 The show only lasted one season.
 When she appeared in the television film Generation X in 1996, she became the first actress to portray the X-Men character Jubilee on screen.
 In 1997, McComb starred in the television series Profiler as Frances Malone.
 The next year, she joined the cast of Party of Five in the part of Maggie.

 Personal life

 On July 5, 2003, McComb married actor James Van Der Beek.
-They separated in April 2009, and on November 20, 2009, Van Der Beek filed for divorce.
+They separated in April 2009, and on November 20, Van Der Beek filed for divorce.
 The divorce was finalized on March 31, 2010.

+McComb married actor Scott Michael Campbell on May 30, 2026.